joaorpereira/ecommerce-reduxSaga/README.md

 **Ecommerce Project** is a product sales control system over the internet.

-A fullstack project, developed on top of a Rest API with Node.JS / MongoDb and web Front end with ReactJS.
+A fullstack project where backend was developed as Rest API with Node.JS / MongoDb and Frontend with ReactJS.

 This project was done as a technical challenge to improve my skills as a **Frontend Developer** and learn to use **Redux Saga**.